 - Currently teaching in, or employed by, a public school, district, or state education entity, including higher education, located within a Smarter Balanced member state with Tools for Teachers access;

-- Currently (or within the past three years): Teaching ELA/literacy or mathematics in grades 3 through 8 or high school or working in a classroom content support role such as a literacy or district or state content specialist;
+- Currently (or within the past three years): Teaching ELA/literacy or mathematics in grades K through high school or working in a classroom content support role such as a literacy or district or state content specialist;

-- Teaching students with disabilities or English learners, in grades 3 through 8 or high school or working in a support role such as a district/school coordinator or instructional specialist;
+- Teaching students with disabilities or English learners, in grades K through high school or high school or working in a support role such as a district/school coordinator or instructional specialist;

 - Working in a classroom content support role such as a literacy or mathematics coach/coordinator or instructional specialist; OR